-Technical analysts rely on many tools and indicators to identify market trends and chart patterns in the forex market.
-Indicators deployed in technical analysis are broadly classified into two, leading and lagging.
-Understanding the difference between the two and how they respond to price changes is key to reaping technical analysis rewards.
+Do you want to get a timely trading signal while still filtering out the market noise?
+The right set of indicators can help you have the edge in identifying trading setups.
+Indicators deployed in technical analysis are broadly classified into two: leading and lagging.
+Understanding the difference between the two and how they respond to price changes is crucial to profitability.

 What Is a Leading Indicator?

 A leading indicator is a tool used in technical analysis to anticipate a market or price direction.
 The indicators allow traders to predict price movements ahead of time.
 Thus the name “leading.”
 An effective leading indicator will enable traders to open trades before markets start moving.